-Unregulated systems are water resources which are not controlled through the use of infrastructure to store and release water.
-Unregulated systems are based solely on seasonal flows and are not backed by storages.
+Unregulated systems are water resources that are not controlled through the use of infrastructure to store and release water.
+They are based solely on seasonal flows.
 Water can only be accessed once predetermined flow conditions are met.
-The ability to take water from an unregulated source is generally specified by stipulating a number of restrictions on extraction, i.e. maximum daily extraction, extraction timing, 'cease to pump' when there is a minimum passing flow.
+There are commonly a number of restrictions on extraction, e.g. maximum daily extraction, extraction timing, 'cease to pump' when there is a minimum passing flow.

 Supplemented/unsupplemented water supply in Queensland

 Supplemented and unsupplemented are terms used to describe regulated and unregulated systems in Queensland.

 Supplemented water supplies are boosted by releases of stored water (e.g. from dams).
 When this occurs, the reliability of water supplied is affected.
 This is equivalent to a regulated water supply in other States and Territories.

 Unsupplemented water supplies are not boosted by releases of stored water.
 This is equivalent to an unregulated water supply in other States and Territories.